 All of us have at some point lusted for long, straight silky hair!
 Especially if you have curly or wavy hair, the grass always seems greener on the other side.
 Though poker straight hair might not entice everyone, silky smooth hair is ALWAYS something that is attractive.
 If you’re one of those straight hair loving people, this post is just for you.
 Here’s absolutely *EVERYTHING* you need to know about hair straightening.

 Permanent hair straightening transforms your rough, curly hair using a chemical procedure.
 The results often last from a few months to about a year.
-There are a couple of different hair straightening processes.
+There is a couple of different hair straightening processes.
 The results and the time your hair remains straightened depends on the type of procedure.
 Any hair straightening procedure usually involves two steps… The first step breaks down your hair’s natural keratin formation and the second step neutralizes the keratin to shape and style your hair.

 The procedure costs upwards of Rs 4,000 and could vary depending on the length of your hair.

 There are multiple hair straightening procedures you can find.
 The results they give broadly vary upon your preference.
 If you want naturally straight hair, keratin and smoothening are great options.
 If you want poker straight hair, chemical straightening and rebonding are options you can consider.